tinymce/tinymce-docs/_includes/configuration/table_background_color_map.md

 {{site.requires_5_9v}}

-This option is used to specify the default values for the table cell background color picker `tablecellbackgroundcolor`.
+This option is used to specify the default values for the table cell background color picker, which can be opened with the `tablecellbackgroundcolor` toolbar button or menu item.
 If no values are defined, the toolbar button and menu item will use the values or default values of the [`color_map` option]({{site.baseurl}}/configure/content-appearance/#color_map).
+This option does not modify the background color picker in the table dialog.
 This option accepts Hex, RGB and HSL color values.

 The [custom color picker]({{site.baseurl}}/configure/content-appearance/#custom_colors) is not available for the `tablecellbackgroundcolor` toolbar button or menu item.